nrosenstein-c4d/c4d-example-tristate-gui/README.md

 Installation
 ============

-The current binaries in the repository are built for Cinema 4D R14+ on Mac and R13+ on Windows (will be added soon).
-Simply copy the folder to your Cinema 4D plugins directory.
+The binaries are not compatible between versions of Cinema and have to be rebuilt for each different release.
+At the current state of the repository, pre-built binaries are available for

+- R14: Mac + Windows
+- R15: Windows

+Simply extract the contents of the ZIP file depending on the Cinema 4D version you use.
+Using the wrong binaries can lead to crashes and instability of the program!

 Usage
 =====